 If you want to hit the terrain park and ride through powder, buy a freeride board.
 These boards are flexible enough for beginners, but stiff enough to hold a turn in hard snow.
 In terms of numbers, snowboarders are pretty evenly split between freestyle and freeride with race boards rarer.

-Most snowboard companies are now applying funky graphics and artwork.
+Most snowboard companies apply great graphics and artwork.
 Graphics shouldn’t be the main thing you think about when buying a board, but take a look at what’s out there.
 There are lots of graphics especially designed for girls and women.
-If you don’t really like the graphics on your board, you can always slap on a Pretty Tough sticker.
+If you don’t really like the graphics on the board you have, you can always throw on a Pretty Tough sticker (ping us for free samples).

 Boards can range in price between $200 and $1,000.
 How much you spend will basically come down to how much you have – but spend your money wisely.
 If you’re just learning to snowboard, you might want to save some of your cash so you can buy a nice pair of boots or a helmet.
 You can also look around for used boards if you’re on a tight budget.